alessandrocuda/randq/README.md

             special cases, where speed is critical and if you don’t need a period longer than 2^32.

+            Developed through the following functions:
             srandqd, randqd_uint32 and randq_double;

 > This generators are not designed for cryptographic use

+> Functions are not Thread Safe

 ## Table of Contents
 - [Usage](#usage)